Trump ambassador Kelly Craft joins Kentucky governor's race - NewsBreak

 Craft touted her Kentucky roots and offered broad themes in her campaign announcement.

-“This movement is for all of us who still believe that we can lead in education, that government doesn’t get a seat at our kitchen table and that our kids should grow up in safe neighborhoods,” Craft said in a news release.
+“I’m running for governor because I know our best days are ahead of us," Craft said in a news release.
+“This movement is for all of us who still believe that we can lead in education, that government doesn’t get a seat at our kitchen table and that our kids should grow up in safe neighborhoods.”

 For more than a year, political insiders from both major parties in Kentucky had wondered if, or when, Craft would enter the hotly contested GOP primary for governor.
 The party votes are in May 2023 and the general election is in November 2023.